CianciarusoCataldo/nn-face-detector/README.md

 - Fonts : put your font file here (.woff ecc.)

 ## Run
-Once you have installed all dependencies required, you can start the webserver simply using the startup script provided (.cmd for Windows system, .sh for Linux system).
+Once you have installed all dependencies required, you can start the webserver simply using the startup script provided (start_server.py), that is os-independent.
 Otherwise, open terminal and type:
 ```
-waitress-serve --listen=0.0.0.0:8083 face_detector:app
+python start_server.py
 ```
-This will start the Waitress webserver, it will listen to 8082 port.
+This will start the Waitress webserver, it will listen to 8083 port by default.
 Note that, only at very first run, the program will download the required model for Neural Netowrks from a dedicated cloud storage.
 Don't worry, it's just a one-shot step, because the models will be permanently stored in "models" directory from here.
 I prefer to make every repository as small as possible, so the model files that are too big are not included.
 To To test it, just open your browser and type this in the address bar:
 ```
 http://localhost:8083
 ```